I-4-2-20.Evidentiary Documents (Exhibits)

 b.
 General Procedures for Obtaining Missing Documents

-If the CRA finds that preparation of the administrative record should await receipt of a missing document, he or she will submit the case and particulars to the SLA, who will attempt to get the missing documents.
+If preparation of the administrative record requires the missing document(s), the CRA will submit the case and particulars to the SLA, who will attempt to obtain the missing document(s).

 If the missing exhibit is a statement of professional qualifications of a physician, the CRA will attempt to obtain it by accessing the appropriate reference sources.

-If the CRA must release an incomplete administrative record because of a court deadline, he or she will prepare a modified certification and an annotated index.
-The CRA will clearly mark the folder containing the partial certified administrative record (CAR) in red ink as follows:
+If the CRA must release an incomplete administrative record because of a court deadline, he or she will prepare a modified certification and court transcript index.

 After completion, reprographics staff will return the disc and required copies requested to the CCPRB.